Professor Toshihiko HASEGAWA

 Prof. Yuen’s research mainly focuses on public policy formulation and evaluation, and health services management.
 He is the Co-Editor-in-Chief of Public Administration and Policy and an Editorial Committee member of Asia Pacific Journal of Health Management.
 He was also a consultant for the Hong Kong Special Administrative Region (HKSAR) Government and the Bauhinia Foundation on a number of public policy related projects including the West Kowloon Cultural District, Sustainable Built Environment, Subsidised Homeownership, Managed Care in Hong Kong, and Health Systems Reform.

-Prof. Yuen is currently Chairman of the Federation for Self-financing Tertiary Education (Hong Kong).
-He is a member of the HKSAR Government Manpower Development Committee, Health and Medical Development Advisory Committee, and the Committee on Self-financing Post-secondary Education.
+Prof. Yuen is currently the Immediate Past Chairman of the Federation for Self-financing Tertiary Education (Hong Kong).
+He has served as a member of the HKSAR Government Manpower Development Committee, Health and Medical Development Advisory Committee, and the Committee on Self-financing Post-secondary Education.
 He is a founding Fellow of the Hong Kong College of Health Services Executives, and an Honorary Fellow of the Australian College of Health Services Management.
 He once served as Vice-President of the Chinese National Institute of Health Care Management Education, and President of the Hong Kong Public Administration Association.

 Professor Kenneth Kwing-Chin LEE

-Professor of School of Pharmacy, School of Pharmacy, Monash University Malaysia
+Professor of Pharmacy, School of Pharmacy, Monash University Malaysia

-Professor Lee obtained his undergraduate degree in pharmacy from the University of Washington in Seattle, USA, and his subsequent higher qualifications from the Chinese University of Hong Kong (CUHK) and the University of Oxford, UK.
+Prof. Lee obtained his undergraduate degree in pharmacy from the University of Washington in Seattle, USA, and his subsequent higher qualifications from The Chinese University of Hong Kong (CUHK) and the University of Oxford, UK.

-His concurrent academic appointments include Adjunct Professor of the CUHK School of Pharmacy, Honorary Professor of the Li Ka Shing Faculty of Medicine of the University of Hong Kong, and Visiting Professor of the University of London School of Pharmacy, UK (2008-2011).
-Professor Lee has also maintained very close links with academic institutions in Mainland China for many years and has served as visiting scholar at a number of universities there.
+His concurrent academic appointments include Adjunct Professor of the CUHK School of Pharmacy, Honorary Professor of the Li Ka Shing Faculty of Medicine of The University of Hong Kong, and Visiting Professor of the University of London School of Pharmacy, UK (2008-2011).
+Prof. Lee has also maintained very close links with academic institutions in mainland China for many years and has served as visiting scholar at a number of universities there.

-He was appointed by the Government of Hong Kong as a Justice of the Peace in 2003 for his outstanding community services.
+He was appointed by the HKSAR Government as a Justice of the Peace in 2003 for his outstanding community services.
 He has published extensively in international peer-reviewed journals.
-He has been Editor-in-Chief of Journal of Medical Economics (UK) since 2006 and recently appointed as Co-Editor of Value in Health Regional Issue (US).
+He has been the Editor-in-Chief of Journal of Medical Economics (UK) since 2006 and recently appointed as the Co-Editor of Value in Health Regional Issue (US).

 Professor Dongwoon HAN